npiesco/ollama-ui/README.md

 - Open the UI at http://localhost:3000

 #### Option 2: Docker Deployment
 This option is recommended for production and distribution.
-It packages both Ollama and the UI in containers.
+It packages both Ollama and the UI in containers, with automatic health checks and graceful startup handling.

 1. Deploy with Docker:
 ```bash